ozaner/ozanerhansha.github.io-OLD/_posts/projects/00-0-0-breast-cancer-classification.md

 * Symmetry
 * Fractal dimension (measure of edge complexity)

+*The meaning of these values is irrelevant to our purpose.
+All we need to know is that we can use these $10\times3=30$ values to predict whether the given breast cancer sample is malignant or benign.*

 All the training examples are stored on a CSV (Comma Separated Value) file called `wdbc.data`, so our first job is to import the file into our program:

 ~~~ python